 Decorate the Christmas Tree

 Decorating the Christmas tree is sacred to me.
 In fact, I mostly say that because while everyone else’s desire to decorate the Christmas tree fluctuates, I am always an enthusiastic participant.
 It also usually involves holiday music or movies, which I also love.
 We’re not super controlling about what the tree looks like.
 We don’t have a theme.
-I grew up with a fake tree but the past two years we have gone and cut a fresh tree.
-My favourite part is the fresh tree smell.
-I have lots of ornaments that were handmade from my young niece, from when my husband and I were kids, and when our parents were kids.
+I grew up with a fake tree but the past three years we have gone and cut a fresh tree.
+My favourite part is the tradition of going to select and cut the tree, and the fresh tree smell.
+I have lots of ornaments that were handmade by my young niece, from when my husband and I were kids, and when our parents were kids.

-Last year I also did a swap where I traded my in-laws as well as my mum for some of each others ornaments.
-So now I have fun mix of elegant ornaments, and really old glass bulbs. we also have a few hand made ornaments (stained glass and painted wood) ornaments from our travels and the local arts coops.
+Another fun idea, is that a couple years ago now, we did a swap where I traded some of our holiday ornaments for a few of my in-laws ornaments, as well as off my moms tree.
+So now I have fun mix of elegant ornaments, and really old glass bulbs. we also have a few hand made ornaments (stained glass and painted wood) ornaments from our travels and local arts coops.
 Finally, our tree is adorned with those frames that have a year and frame for a photograph, so we can look back on the past holiday memories we have.
-It is special to me that our ornaments tell a story and really bring out the good of the holidays.
+It is special to me that our ornaments tell a story and really bring out the good memories of the holidays.

 Pick a Tradition

-Everyone does their own part with the tree: Kevin and his dad put the tree in the stand so it’s well supported, and put on the lights.
-Kev’s mom stuffs the tree with ribbon and I hang most of the ornaments with my niece, but everyone helps with that part.
+Everyone does their own part with the tree: My husband and his dad put the tree in the stand so it’s well supported, and put on the lights.
+My mom in law ‘stuffs’ the tree with ribbon, and I hang most of the ornaments with my niece, but everyone helps with that part.
 We all comment on each other’s efforts which usually provides for some good laughs!
-Finally Kevin or his dad place the star on the tree. a Creating your own family tradition could be as simple or as elaborate as pleases you.
-A couple ideas to give you some inspiration might include:
+Finally my husband or his dad will place the star on the tree.
+Creating your own family tradition could be as simple, or as elaborate as pleases you.
+A couple ideas to give you some inspiration include:

 - Unwrap and read a new book for the 12 days of Christmas;

-- Decorate your tree with your family and watch a specific movie on December 1st;
+- Decorate your tree with your family and watch a specific movie;

 - Go for a drive or a big walk to look for holiday lights on Christmas Eve;